ntrpi/HowToGetAwayWithMerner/README.md

 #### Project
 * Initialized repo.
 * Initialized project with the code produced while completing a MERN stack tutorial.
-* Created and maintained readme.
+* Created, defined, and maintained readme.

 #### Features
 * Implemented database design agreed on by the team.
 I simplified a couple of things to keep the scope of the project reasonable.